- Future Distance Students

 ERP 5410 Use of Business Intelligence

-The course will study the need for supply chain integration and the challenges of managing complex interfaces.
-This course focuses on the systems approach to the planning, analysis, design, development, and evaluation of supply chain management.
-SAP’s ERP ECC, supply chain management (SCM), BW and Sybase Unwired Platform are used to deploy SCM applications.
-Prerequisite: ERP 2110 or BUS 6426 or ERP 5110 (may be taken concurrently).
+The course studies the need for supply chain integration and the challenges of managing complex interfaces using the systems approach for the planning, analysis, design, development, and evaluation of supply chain.
+SAP's ERP ECC, SCM, BW, and Sybase Unwired Platform are used to deploy SCM apps.
+Prerequisite: ERP 2110 or preceded or accompanied by ERP 5110.

-This course will study different strategic performance management systems including dashboards, management cockpit, scorecards, and strategy maps in an organization.
+This course will study different performance management systems including dashboards, management cockpit, scorecards, and strategy maps in an organization.
 SAP's BW, Business Objects Xcelsius, Crystal Reports, Sybase Unwired Platform will be used to develop the applications.
-Prerequisite: ERP 2110 or BUS 6426 or ERP 5110 (may be taken concurrently).
+Prerequisite: ERP 2110 or preceded or accompanied by ERP 5110.

-ERP 5510 Enterprise Resource Planning (ERP) Systems Administration
+ERP 5510 Enterprise Resource Planning (ERP) System Administration

-System administration and performance monitoring practices for an enterprise resource planning (ERP) system will be studied.
+System administration and performance monitoring practices for an Enterprise Resource Planning (ERP) system will be studied.
 Students will install an instance of an ERP system and establish user management attributes and system security.
-Prerequisites: ERP 5110.
+Prerequisite: ERP 5110.

 ERP/IST 6444 Essentials of Data Warehouses

 This course presents the topic of data warehouses and the value to the organization.
 It takes the student from the database platform to structuring a data warehouse environment.
 Focus is placed on simplicity and addressing the user community needs.
 Prerequisite: IS&T 3423 or equivalent relational database experience.

 ERP 6220 Data Modeling & Visualization Prototyping for Enterprise Decision Dashboards